 Many emerging PSH technologies address some of these limitations.
 Instead of constructing a reservoir, a team designed a vessel and deployed it under the water[26].
 It would consume electricity to pump out the water from the vessel and generate electricity when water flows in.
-The concept has been proven to be technologically feasible with a pilot project[27]; a researcher estimated the cost around 400-500 euro/kWh[28].
-Researchers developed a similar concept that a floating membrane would act as a storage reservoir rather than a vessel[29].
+The concept has been proven to be technologically feasible with a pilot project[27]; a researcher estimated the cost around 400-500 €/kWh[28].
+Researchers developed a similar concept in which a floating membrane would act as a storage reservoir rather than a vessel[29].

 Another approach to reduce the cost of the reservoir is to utilize existing reservoirs, like a decommissioned coal mine.
-A case study on an underground mine site in Kentucky found that the initial capital cost would be between 1700 $/kW and 2400 $/kW for a 5MW/50MWh pumped storage project[30].
-Another assessment of a coal mine in Germany resulted in a capital cost of 253 Euro/kWh when the head was 1000m[31].
-Depending on the driving factors, the underground environment can increase or decrease the round trip efficiency compared with the traditional pumped storage hydropower projects[32,33].
-In practice, Quidnet Energy, a geomechanical pumped storage hydropower developer had three projects under development in 2020 in New York, Texas and Ohio[34].
+A case study on an underground mine site in Kentucky found that the initial capital cost would be between 1700 $/kW and 2400 $/kW for a 5MW/50MWh PSH project[30].
+Another assessment of a coal mine in Germany resulted in a capital cost of 253 €/kWh when the head was 1000-m[31].
+Depending on the driving factors, the underground environment can increase or decrease the round trip efficiency compared with the traditional PSH projects[32,33].
+In practice, Quidnet Energy, a geomechanical PSH developer had three projects under development in 2020 in New York, Texas and Ohio[34].

 The PSH technologies mentioned above still face geographic restrictions.
 People have conceptualized a system that combines pumped storage with a compressed air system through a pressurized water container[35].
 A realized example is Ground-Level Integrated Diverse Energy Storage (GLIDES) developed in Oak Ridge National Laboratory [36].
 The current prototype of GLIDES uses a steel pressure vessel, leading to high capital cost.
 It costs around $4500/kWh for a 300-MW, 6-hour system.
 If the vessel is made of high-pressure pipe segment, the cost of the same system can be reduced to $250/kWh[37].
-Another company Hydrostor developed a similar technology combing CAES with pumped storage, but instead of using liquid to compress air, they use compressed air to drive water to and out the reservoir.
+Another company, Hydrostor, developed a similar technology combing CAES with pumped storage, but instead of using liquid to compress air, they use compressed air to drive water to and out the reservoir.